the-matrix/the-matrix.github.io/_posts/2015-06-24-a-functional-for-comprehension.md

 Check out this blog later for an article that explains how it works, there are some neat tricks involved, or simply read the source code ;-)

+Also check out the test code, it will (hopefully) give you insight into how it is all used before I get the chance to complete the documentation.